temporalio/documentation/docs/content/why-temporal.md

 It is completely okay to be blocked on `chargeCustomerForBillingPeriod` for a day or more if the downstream processing service is down or not responding.
 In the same way, it is a completely normal operation to sleep for 30 days directly inside the Workflow code.
-This is possible because infrastructure failures are not going to affect the Workflow state including threads, blocking calls, and any local or Workflow variables.
+This is possible because infrastructure failures are not going to affect the Workflow state – including threads, blocking calls, and any variables.

 The Temporal Platform has practically no scalability limits on the number of open Workflow Executions, so this code can be used over and over even if your application has hundreds of millions of customers.